What is Patent Infringement and Types of Patent Infringement in India?

 - Contributory infringement: If someone contributes to the infringement.
 To put it clearly if someone provides the designer the part of the patented product to create a product without the consent of the patent owner, then that too is considered to be an infringement.
 In this case, it is called contributory infringement.

 - Literal infringement: When the infringement is quite clear in every sense, then it is called a literal infringement.
 When you can literally prove that the direct infringement actually happened, then you call literal infringement.

 - Wilful infringement: As the name suggests, this is the infringement that is done on purpose.
 This is the sort of infringement that presents its own sets of challenges in court.
 To be precise, it means that you know that you are infringing someone else’s work.
 To that end, this matter is something that is supposed to be proven rather than a type of infringement.

 When it comes to patent registration, these are the types that you should concern yourself with.
 Understanding them can provide you options if you feel like you are being infringed.
 Furthermore, if you are on the other side of the spectrum i.e. an infringer, then you should be aware of what to avoid.
-There are some high end penalties associated with this offence that you should prevent.
+There are some high-end penalties associated with this offense that you should prevent.